patrickjquinn/P-Brain.ai/README.md

 After doing this you can stop the container by running `docker stop p-brain`.
 Starting it again is done by running `docker start p-brain`.

+### Ester eggs

+One can ask brain about 'trip to mordor'